Declaration of St James's Palace

 The Declaration of St James's Palace, or London Declaration, was the first joint statement of goals and principles by the Allied Powers during World War II.
-The declaration was issued after the first Inter-Allied Meeting at St James's Palace in London on 12 June 1941.
+The declaration was issued after the first Inter-Allied Conference at St James's Palace in London on 12 June 1941.
 Representatives of the United Kingdom, the four co-belligerent Commonwealth Dominions (Canada, Australia, New Zealand, and South Africa), the eight governments in exile (Belgium, Czechoslovakia, Greece, Luxembourg, the Netherlands, Norway, Poland, Yugoslavia) and Free France were parties to the declaration.
 It stated the Allies' commitment to continue the war against the Axis Powers (Germany and Italy) and established principles to serve as the basis of a future peace.

 Background

 After the Battle of France, the exiled governments of Poland, Belgium, the Netherlands, and Luxembourg established themselves in London and began to work with the British to coordinate resistance activities and carry on the fight.
 Charles de Gaulle's Appeal of 18 June likewise signaled the beginning of the Free French movement.
 By 1941, the Czech National Liberation Committee under Edvard Beneš also won recognition as the Provisional Czechoslovak Government as it cooperated ever closer with Britain.

 The Balkans campaign ended on 1 June 1941, leaving both Greece and Yugoslavia under Axis occupation.
 Both of their governments went into exile; the government of Peter II of Yugoslavia joined the Western Allied exiles in London, while the Greek government of George II set up in Cairo.

 London, as the capital of the only belligerent power in Europe not under Axis occupation, became the center of Allied diplomatic activity.
 By June 1941, the city had already been subjected to 11 months of combat in the Battle of Britain and subsequent London Blitz.